 Your Case Could Hinge on a Single Decision

 The most important decision you make might be who you choose to represent you.
-Of course, your confidence in my ability to effectively represent you should not be based on what I am saying, but on what my peers in the legal profession are saying:
+Of course, your confidence in our ability to effectively represent you should not be based on what we are saying, but on what our peers in the legal profession are saying:

-- In 2017, I was named a Rising Star by Super Lawyers, an honor I share with only 2.5 percent of Iowa lawyers.
+- In 2017, Jonathan D. Schmidt was named a Rising Star by Super Lawyers, an honor he shares with only 2.5 percent of Iowa lawyers.

 It takes a certain amount of time to develop a winning strategy in a family law case.
 Meanwhile, compromise becomes more difficult as opinions and positions tend to harden over time (and in some cases, under the influence of an unscrupulous family lawyer on the other side who may feel that fighting is more profitable than compromise).